Octanitrocuban/Automatic-racetrack-generation/README.md

       for them to have artifact(s).

       Here are exemples of racetracks produced with this function.
-The one on the right have a huge artifact at the right part.
+The one on the right have a huge artifact at the left part.
       ![Exemple picture](img/RacetrackConvexe.png)

   - make_explorer_circuit: